 For excellent value, you can’t beat an electric mower with prices starting from £145 RRP.
-The ME 235 is a great little lawnmower which won a Which Best Buy award and can cover lawns up to 300m2.
+The RME 235 is a great little lawn mower that can cover lawns up to 300m2.
 It also features our easy-open grass catcher box and an adjustable handlebar for compact storage.
-If your lawn is up to 500m2, then the ME 339 is the best option, whilst the ME 443 can cope with lawns up to 600m2.
+If your lawn is up to 500m2, then the RME 339 is the best option, whilst the RME 443 can easily cope with lawns up to 600m2.
 All of our electric mowers are lightweight and easy to maintain, similar to the cordless models.

 For those with a larger lawn, we have a great selection of petrol mowers with a wide range of engine sizes to suit your lawn.
 A larger engine size means you can have a wider mowing deck and therefore cover a larger lawn in a shorter space of time.
 Check out our guide below showing which mower is suitable for your size of lawn.

 If you think a petrol mower is right for your lawn size, you need to consider what type of drive you want – there are four automatic drive options in our mower range.
 If the mower has any of the following letters after the model number, it signifies the drive type.
 However, if these do not feature (for example, our RM 248), the mower does not have any drive and is otherwise known as a push-along mower.
 These models are ideal for flat lawns where you need full control of the mower.

 Mowers with a single-speed drive move at a constant speed without having to push the mower across the lawn.